FIWARE/tutorials.PEP-Proxy/README.md

 real location of the secured resource itself - the actual location of the secured resource is unknown to the outside user - it could be held in a private network behind the **PEP proxy** or found on a different machine altogether.

-FIWARE [Wilma](https://fiware-pep-proxy.rtfd.io/) is a simple implementation of a **PEP proxy** designed to work with the FIWARE [Keycloak](https://fiware-idm.readthedocs.io/en/latest/) Generic Enabler.
-Whenever a user tries to gain access to the resource behind the **PEP proxy**, the PEP will describe the user's attributes to the Policy Decision Point (PDP), request a security decision, and enforce the decision.
-(Permit or Deny).
-There is minimal disruption of access for authorized users - the response received is the same as if they had accessed the secured service directly.
-Unauthorized users are simply returned a **401 - Unauthorized** response.
+[Apache APISIX](https://apisix.apache.org/) is a high-performance, cloud-native API Gateway.
+Combined with **Keycloak**, APISIX acts as a full Policy Enforcement Point (PEP): it validates JWTs using the `openid-connect` plugin and enforces Role-Based Access Control using the `authz-keycloak` plugin.
+Whenever a user tries to gain access to a resource behind the gateway, APISIX validates the token, evaluates the user's roles against the Keycloak authorization policy, and either permits or denies the request.
+Authorized users receive the same response as if they had accessed the secured service directly.
+Unauthorized users receive a **401 Unauthorized** or **403 Forbidden** response.

 ## Standard Concepts of Identity Management